codelandev/continent-country/README.md

 ## How to use this?

-In order to use this plugin, you need to add the following code inside your `html` file:
+In order to use this plugin, you need to add the following above:

+### Copy the main file inside your project and require this on `application.js`

-### Rails input on your view
+### Put Simple Form (or whatever) input on your view

 ```
 = f.input :continent, required: true